IS200VTCCH1CBA - Thermocouple Processor Board

 FUNCTIONAL DESCRIPTION:

 IS200VTCCH1CBA is a Thermocouple Processor Board manufactured and designed by General Electric as part of the Mark VI Series used in GE Speedtronic Control Systems.
-The Thermocouple Input (VTCC) board is designed to accept 24 thermocouple inputs, which are wired through either the TBTC or DTTC terminal boards.
-These boards connect to the VTCC processor board, located in the VME rack, using cables with molded plugs.
-The TBTC terminal board supports both simplex (TBTCH1C) and triple module redundant (TMR) control (TBTCH1B) configurations, ensuring flexibility in system architecture.
+The thermocouple processor board VTCC accepts 24 type E, J, K, S (see note), or T thermocouple inputs.
+These inputs are wired to two terminal blocks on the terminal board TBTC.
+Cables with molded plugs connect the terminal board to the VME rack, where the VTCC thermocouple processor board is located.
+The TBTC can provide both simplex (TBTCH1C) or triple module redundant (TMR) control (TBTCHIB).

 INSTALLATION: